Frequency-Selective Modeling and Analysis for OFDM-Integrated Wideband Pinching-Antenna Systems: Transmission Model of OFDM PASS

 \subsubsection{Cutoff Frequency and Basic Propagation}

-Waveguides support distinct propagation modes, e.g., transverse electric (TE) or transverse magnetic (TM) modes \cite{collin1990field, pozar2021microwave}, each characterized by a cutoff frequency $f_0 = \frac{k_c c}{2\pi}$, where $c$ denotes the speed of light, and $k_c$ is the cutoff wavenumber.
+Waveguides support distinct propagation modes, e.g., transverse electric (TE) or transverse magnetic (TM) modes \cite{collin1990field, pozar2021microwave}, each characterized by a cutoff frequency $f_0 = \frac{k_c c}{2\pi}$, where $c$ denotes the speed of light, and $k_c$ is the cutoff wavenumber\footnote{While the synthesized waveguide for all-pass frequency band has been investigated in ultrafast electronics \cite{2023Synthesized}, the $\rm{TE}_{10}$ mode is expected to be adopted for the rectangular waveguide in PASS as it is typically the dominant mode, characterized by the lowest cutoff frequency and a stable field configuration for efficient coupling with PAs.}.
 Signals with frequencies $f_p < f_0$ are evanescent and decay rapidly, while those with $f_p > f_0$ propagate.
-For the dominant $\mathrm{TE}_{10}$ mode in a rectangular waveguide of width $a$, the cutoff frequency can be simplified as $f_0 = c/(2a)$ \cite{pozar2021microwave}\footnote{While the synthesized waveguide for all-pass frequency band has been investigated in ultrafast electronics \cite{2023Synthesized}, the $\rm{TE}_{10}$ mode is expected to be adopted for the rectangular waveguide in PASS as it is typically the dominant mode, characterized by the lowest cutoff frequency and a stable field configuration for efficient coupling with PAs.}.
+For the dominant $\mathrm{TE}_{10}$ mode in a rectangular waveguide of width $a$, the cutoff frequency can be simplified as $f_0 = c/(2a)$ \cite{pozar2021microwave}.